PrestaShop/prestashop-specs/back-office/catalog/catalog-price-rules.md

 - From / to : the user can choose to create a temporary discount, with a start date and/or an end date.
 When clicking on one field, the merchant is able to configure the day, month and year but also the hour and minute.
 Those 2 fields are optional.
 - Reduction type : the discount can be either in amount \(-X€\) or in percentage \(-X%\).
 By default the discount is preconfigured in amount.

-Note : there are currently 2 issues when choosing the percentage type.
+_Note : there are currently 2 issues when choosing the percentage type._

-1- It does not take into account if it is tax included or excluded.
+1. It does not take into account if it is tax included or excluded.
 When choosing the percentage type, we should remove the option tax included / excluded, as it is for cart rules.
-2- It is possible to create a percentage discount &gt; 100%.
+2. It is possible to create a percentage discount &gt; 100%.
 I think we should limit it to 100%.

 - Reduction with or without taxes : the discount can be considered tax excluded \(expected by default\) or tax included.
 - Reduction : in this field, the merchant needs to define the discount value.
 This is a mandatory field, by default its value is 0.

-**Impact on Front office**
+### Impact on Front office

 - Discount applied on quantity = 1